OfficeDev/open-xml-docs/docs/how-to-open-a-spreadsheet-document-for-read-only-access.md

     </worksheet>
 ```

-Using the Open XML SDK 2.5, you can create document structure and
+Using the Open XML SDK, you can create document structure and
 content that uses strongly-typed classes that correspond to
 SpreadsheetML elements.
 You can find these classes in the **DocumentFormat.OpenXML.Spreadsheet** namespace.
 The
 following table lists the class names of the classes that correspond to
 the **workbook**, **sheets**, **sheet**, **worksheet**, and **sheetData** elements.

-SpreadsheetML Element|Open XML SDK 2.5 Class|Description
+SpreadsheetML Element|Open XML SDK Class|Description
 --|--|--
 workbook|DocumentFormat.OpenXml.Spreadsheet.Workbook|The root element for the main document part.
 sheets|DocumentFormat.OpenXml.Spreadsheet.Sheets|The container for the block level structures such as sheet, fileVersion, and others specified in the [ISO/IEC 29500](https://www.iso.org/standard/71691.html) specification.